Naked

 Perhaps I did something to provoke him.
 Perhaps my lack of fight and silence welcomed the abuse.
 Perhaps his actions were justifiable.
 Perhaps it was truly me in the wrong.

-As I embarked on my healing journey, I decided I wouldn’t allow my healing to revolve around him.
+As I embarked on my healing journey, I decided I wouldn’t allow my healing to revolve around the perpetrator himself.
 I removed him from the process completely choosing not to acknowledge his part in anything.
 It was my way of moving forward.
 But in removing him completely from my story, I was unable to challenge the false belief that I was to blame for something I was far too young to understand, because who was actually to blame was no longer a factor in my eyes.

 I had to realize that I could see him for who he truly was at that time of his life, and acknowledge his wrong actions without making my healing journey all about him and how he hurt me.

 Recently, God called me to look back again.
 Not to dwell—but to heal.
 And as I did, His truth began to break through the facade of lies.
-The truth freed me.

 I came to realize that neither my attacker nor I were the true enemy.
 The real enemy was Satan—the one who seeks to steal, kill, and destroy (John 10:10).
 Ultimately, we were both victims.